-RE-ADMISSION INTO THE PN PROGRAM
+RE-ADMISSION INTO THE ADN PROGRAM

 The first semester is a critical foundation to the nursing program.
 If the student receives a D, F, W, or WF in the first semester of nursing courses, he/she must apply for readmission to the program and will be considered with the pool of applicants for that admission period.
+NUR 201, NUR 131, and NUR 165 are considered first semester courses for LPN-to-RN students and will require readmission if the student is unsuccessful.

-RE-ENTRY INTO THE PN PROGRAM
+RE-ENTRY INTO THE ADN PROGRAM